pibooth/pibooth/README.rst

     # Show a countdown timer during the preview
     preview_countdown = True

+    # Keep background images in a buffer (best performances but more memory used)
+    bufferize = True

     [PICTURE]
     # How many pictures to take by default (4 max)